 Another article in our OBT series.

-We took a private tour in India around the Rajasthan region which also included Varanasi and Nepal.
+Our roving retirement in India took us on a private tour around the Rajasthan region of India, which also included Varanasi and Nepal.
 Our fabulous tour was arranged through IVAT and included all transportation, hotels, activities, and guides in each place we visited.

 While I wrote about my impressions of India in Everything is Possible in India and Mike wrote about the food in Food Glorious, Food in India, we haven’t told you about the places we visited.
 There is much to say, so here is part one.

 The main reason to go to the National Park in Ranthambore is to see a tiger on safari and I am happy to say that we had a wonderful 15-minute tiger viewing on our second safari.
 It was kind of weird being the only guests at the lodge.
 We arrived at the very beginning of the season, so we had the place to ourselves.

 We arrived at the lodge about 1:30 in the afternoon, having fought our way through thousands of pilgrims at the Ganesha festival.
 At 3 pm, our Naturalist and Jeep driver arrived to take us on our first safari, having to run the pilgrim gauntlet back through the festival going to the park and coming back.